 ACS GCI has received a High Performance Computing for Manufacturing (HPC4Mfg) award which provides computing time at the Lawrence Berkeley National Lab to further our understanding of molecular dynamics in membrane separations.

 ACS GCI Chemical Manufacturer's Roundtable has initiated a collaboration between ACS GCI Industrial Roundtables and AIChE, based on their sustainable separations proposal, AltSep.

-To provide leadership and education in the interpretation and implementation of green chemistry and green engineering principles as applied in the chemical manufacturing industry as well as providing a consistent source of credible, scientifically sound information on the application of the principles to chemical manufacturing industry stakeholders to influence policy, standard setting organizations, and third parties directly relevant to the chemical manufacturing industry.
+To provide leadership and education in the interpretation and implementation of green chemistry and green engineering principles as applied in the chemical manufacturing industry.
+To serve as a consistent source of credible, scientifically sound information in order to influence policy, standard setting organizations, and third parties directly relevant to the chemical manufacturing industry

 Member companies who are part of the ACS GCI Chemical Manufacturers Roundtable are dedicated to the implementation of green chemistry and engineering into the manufacturing of chemicals.
 Member companies face a diversity of challenges and priorities, yet by identifying common processes, the Roundtable can drive sustainability improvements that will have a broad impact on the industry.
 For example, through the lens of green chemistry and engineering, the Roundtable is defining research, development, and demonstration needs to facilitate industrial adoption of less energy-intensive alternatives to distillation (a staple of most chemical processes).

 The ACS GCI Chemical Manufacturers Roundtable invites all corporations producing basic chemicals or manufacturing products by predominantly chemical processes to consider joining.
 Companies are encouraged to join if they are committed to improving the process of chemical manufacturing through the application of green chemistry and engineering.